ANNOnElysia/Enable_CN_OPPO_OnePlus_GMS_Native_UI/README.md

-## 2. Enable Other Stock Android Appearance

-Go to *Settings --> About device --> Version* and click *Version number* for a few times, a window will appear and ask you to input password.
-You'll have the Developer mode available after that.

-Go to *System & update --> Developer Options*, scroll down and Disable permission monitoring

-## 3. Change  The  Default  Global  Search  to  Google  Search
+## 2. Change  The  Default  Global  Search  to  Google  Search

 You need to enable Google Settings first before using any Google components on your phone in the following way